kf7eel/shark-py-sms/README.md

 When using send-sms.py in example, and every thing configured for Slot 2, it appears that Openspot sends group SMS to network in MMDVM mode...
 Hmm, interesting...

+### Confirmed!
+The Openspot will send SMS via HBLink3.
+Sent a network SMS and observer MMDVM_Bridge receive packet.

 ----
 ### Installation